-Bonds' primary nemesis is Massey Energy, the nation's fifth largest coal producer and the company responsible for the destruction of Marfork and many other Appalachian towns.
+Bonds' primary nemesis was Massey Energy, the nation's fifth largest coal producer at that time and the company responsible for the destruction of Marfork and many other Appalachian towns.
 Richmond, Virginia-based Massey, has one of the worst environmental and safety records in the country.
 In 2000, it was responsible for the worst environmental disaster in Southeastern history when a slurry spill released over 250 million gallons of coal sludge in Martin County, Kentucky.
 Massey currently runs numerous mountaintop removal strip mines throughout Appalachia and holds a number of pending permits to mine along the Coal River Valley.

-"When powerful people pursue profits at the expense of human rights and our environment, they have failed as leaders," Bonds has said.
+"When powerful people pursue profits at the expense of human rights and our environment, they have failed as leaders," Bonds said.
 "Responsible citizens must step forward, not just to point the way, but to lead the way to a better world."